If you are looking to buy a car, you may be wondering what income you need to qualify.

 Lenders and creditors need to be confident that you will make your auto loan payments in full without falling behind.

 Lenders will consider the amount of down payment as well.
 The smaller the loan they give, the less risk you pose to your lender.

-Your Payment to Income Ratio (PTI) will show lenders what percentage of your income will be spent on your auto loan payment and insurance payment for that car.
-This is typically capped around 15% to 20% of your total income.
+Your Payment to Income Ratio (PTI) will show lenders how much of your income can be spent on car-related expenses.
+This includes auto loan payments, insurance expense, gasoline, and repairs.

 Some lenders refer to this as the car payment to income ratio, or car to income ratio.